Yanis Henin

-Yanis Henin (يانيس هينين; born 24 June 1999) is a professional footballer who plays as a goalkeeper for Wydad.
-Born in France, he is a youth international for Morocco.
+Yanis Henin (يانيس هينين; born 24 June 1999) is a French and Moroccan professional footballer who plays as a goalkeeper for CR Bernoussi.
+He is a youth international for Morocco.

 Club career

 Henin is a youth product of FC Montrouge, Clairefontaine and Monaco.
 He began his senior career with the reserves of Monaco in 2017, playing 2 seasons with them.
 Released in the summer of 2019, he transferred to the Moroccan club Wydad on 15 January 2020.
 He made his senior and professional debut with Wydad in a 1–0 CAF Champions League win over Petro de Luanda on 23 February 2021.

 International career

-Born in France, Henin is of Moroccan and French descent.
-He is a youth international for Morocco, having played up to the Morocco U23s.
+Henin is a youth international for Morocco, having played up to the Morocco U23s.

 Personal life

+Henin was born in Paris, France.
+He holds French and Moroccan nationalities.

 Outside of football, Henin pursued a masters in Business and Engineering from the Moroccan university ISGA.